Graduate Faculty Program Nominations

 3. Issue Appointment Letter

-Appointment letters will be sent to newly appointed and re-appointed Graduate Faculty Advisors.
+Appointment letters will be sent to newly appointed and re-appointed Graduate Faculty Advisors by September 1.
 The Program/Group Chair and Program Coordinator will also be copied on this appointment letter.

 4. Invite Advisors to Orientation and Provide Information about Advisor Workshops